slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 - Completely off-device operation
 - Self-healing plans (iterates if tests fail)
 - Audio changelog narrates what it did
-- Can work while you're away from your laptop
 - "Fire-and-forget" in a secure VM

 **Trade-offs:**
 - Can burn through CI minutes if left unchecked
 - Limited to Google's cloud infrastructure
-- Requires detailed prompts for best results

 ###### [OpenAI Codex](https://openai.com/codex) — 30-minute "virtual coworker" inside ChatGPT